 We do not own real property.
 We currently lease a facility, with approximately 27,600 square feet of corporate, engineering and development, and warehouse facilities, located in Irvine, California under an operating lease expiring February 28, 2023, subject to our option to extend the lease for two additional five-year periods.
 The initial base rent is approximately \$24,700 per month.
-The lease agreement contains certain scheduled rent increases, which are accounted for on a straight-line basis.
+We also lease 8,100 square feet of warehouse facilities in Livingston, New Jersey under an operating lease expiring December 31, 2024, subject to our option to extend the lease for an additional five-year period.
+The initial base rent is approximately \$7,600 per month.
+The lease agreements contain certain scheduled rent increases, which are accounted for on a straight-line basis.